 Cost of goods sold (CoGS)

 Cost of Goods Sold is essentially how much every item on your menu costs to create.
-The first step to determining your CoGS is keeping track of your inventory on a monthly business.
+The first step to determining your CoGS is keeping track of your inventory on a monthly basis.
 You’ll calculate CoGS using the value of your inventory at the beginning of the month, the value at the end, and any inventory purchases made during the month.

 Cost of Goods Sold = Beginning Inventory + Purchased Inventory - Final Inventory